EKS Coordinator And Agents

 When To Use EKS

-Use EKS when a single machine cannot generate required load, when you need production-like multi-node traffic patterns, or when you want repeatable CI/CD load jobs.
+Use EKS when a single machine cannot generate enough load, when you need production-like multi-node traffic patterns, or when you want repeatable CI or CD load jobs.

 Architecture

-Run one coordinator pod (usually as a Job) and multiple agent pods (Deployment).
-Coordinator orchestrates scenarios and merges metrics; agents execute assigned workload and stream node stats back over NATS.
+The common setup is one coordinator pod, usually as a Job, and multiple agent pods, usually as a Deployment.
+The coordinator orchestrates scenarios and merges metrics, while the agents execute their assigned workload and stream node stats back over NATS.

 Dependencies

-Required components are EKS, kubectl, AWS CLI, Docker, ECR, and a NATS endpoint reachable by all test pods.
-Optional components include Redis for correlation store persistence and S3 or PVC for report retention.
+The required pieces are EKS, kubectl, AWS CLI, Docker, ECR, and a NATS endpoint reachable by all test pods.
+Optional pieces include Redis for correlation-store persistence and S3 or PVC storage for reports.

 Container Image

-Build a .NET 8 runtime image containing your test project and LoadStrike setup.
-Push the image to ECR and reference the image tag in both coordinator and agent manifests.
+Build a .NET 8 runtime image that contains your test project and LoadStrike setup.
+Push that image to ECR and reference the same image tag in both the coordinator and agent manifests.

 Runtime Configuration

-Set LoadStrike keys such as NodeType, ClusterId, AgentGroup, AgentsCount, NatsServerUrl, AgentTargetScenarios, CoordinatorTargetScenarios, and ClusterCommandTimeoutMs through appsettings, env vars, or CLI args.
+Set LoadStrike keys such as NodeType, ClusterId, AgentGroup, AgentsCount, NatsServerUrl, AgentTargetScenarios, CoordinatorTargetScenarios, and ClusterCommandTimeoutMs through appsettings, environment variables, or CLI args.

 Kubernetes Manifests

-Use Namespace, Secret, ConfigMap, NATS deployment/service, agent deployment, and coordinator job manifests.
+The usual manifest set includes Namespace, Secret, ConfigMap, a NATS deployment and service, an agent deployment, and a coordinator job.
 Keep the same ClusterId and AgentGroup values across all pods in one run.

 Scaling Strategy

-Scale agents by Deployment replicas and keep AgentsCount in coordinator config aligned with expected active agent pods.
-Scale gradually and monitor CPU, memory, and network saturation on worker nodes.
+Scale agents through Deployment replicas and keep AgentsCount in coordinator config aligned with the number of agents you expect to be active.
+Scale gradually and watch CPU, memory, and network saturation on the worker nodes.

 Security And IAM

-Use Kubernetes Secrets for credentials, IRSA for AWS access, restricted RBAC for test namespaces, and NetworkPolicies to limit broker and target-system access to required paths only.
+Use Kubernetes Secrets for credentials, IRSA for AWS access, restricted RBAC for the test namespace, and NetworkPolicies that only allow the broker and target-system paths the run really needs.

 Reports And Artifacts

-Write reports to /reports in the container and persist via PVC or push artifacts to object storage after coordinator completion.
+Write reports to /reports inside the container and then persist them through PVC or object storage after the coordinator finishes.
 Agent reports are disabled in distributed mode by design.

 Operational Checks

-If coordinator waits too long, verify NATS connectivity, agent readiness, ClusterCommandTimeout value, scenario targeting alignment, and broker credentials.
+If the coordinator waits too long, check NATS connectivity, agent readiness, ClusterCommandTimeout, scenario targeting alignment, and broker credentials first.

 EKS Dependencies and Runtime Config